-We note that the oracle access we assumed is primarily motivated by the case of the sphere, where polynomials can be evaluated, multiplied, composed by group elements, and integrated efficiently when they are of relatively low degree.
-We believe this is the most natural oracle access for this problem, as it aligns well with applications involving polynomials.
-An interesting future work could be to investigate the statistical-computational trade-offs using alternative oracles, e.g., similar to the kernel trick, how to design computationally efficient algorithms that have only access to the inner product of the RKHS.
+be to investigate the statistical-computational trade-offs using alternative oracles, e.g., similar to the kernel trick, how to design computationally efficient algorithms that have only access to the inner product of the RKHS.
 Another interesting future direction is to find whether random feature models as approximations for kernels can significantly improve the statistical-computational trade-off of learning with invariances.
 At present, our theory does not apply to random feature models.

 We also observe that the spectral algorithm used in this paper does not employ the kernel trick, as it requires access to the entire set of features, rather than just their inner products.
 An interesting question is whether it is possible to utilize kernel tricks and find an alternative (polynomial-time) algorithm for learning under invariances.
 This approach could potentially improve the statistical efficiency of the spectral algorithm.
-In the end, we would like to note that capturing computational-statistical trade-offs in other estimation problems with invariances such as density estimation (Chen et al., 2023; Tahmasebi & Jegelka, 2024) could serve as a compelling avenue for future research.
+In the end, we would like to note that capturing computational-statistical trade-offs in other estimation problems with invariances such as density estimation [45, 46] could serve as a compelling avenue for future research.